AfSIS-at-CIESIN/RemoteSensing/MODIS-IRI/LandSurfaceTemp/readme.md

 ### 2. get_data_IRI_MODIS1km_c.sh

-This script creates an average for LST Day or LST Night depending on user specifications in the unit of Celsius and follows the exactly same instruction as get_data_IRI_MODIS1km.sh
+This script creates an average for LST Day or LST Night depending on user specifications in the unit of Celsius and follows the exact same instruction as get_data_IRI_MODIS1km.sh

 ### 3. get_mondata_IRI_MODIS1km.sh